Skip to main content

 Tolk vs FunC: in detail

-A very huge list below.
+A huge list is below.
 Will anyone have enough patience to read it up to the end?..

 There is a compact version